alejoc0314/platempre/README.md

-# E-Commerce Project
+# PLATEMPRE - Waste control

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.7.

-Initial project to create my portfolio.
-Pending to be a CRUD E-Commerce w/NodeJs API in future releases.
+Second project to my portfolio.
+Pending to be a CRUD w/NodeJs or Laravel API in future releases.

 ## Development server